Updated August 2023

 Will I need to help in the classroom?

 Yes, you get to see your child learn, grow, and interact socially by helping in the classroom.
 All family members who will work in the classroom must complete a criminal history background check and attend an orientation session prior to the beginning of the school year.
-Classroom helpers schedule their turns to participate in the classroom bi-monthly.
-Schedules of helping days are maintained and updated throughout the year by the Class Rep. for each class.
+Classroom helpers schedule their turns to participate in the classroom monthly.
+Schedules of helping days are maintained and updated throughout the year by the Class Representative for each class.

 How often will I help in the classroom?

 There are 2-3 parent helpers each day, depending on how many students are enrolled.
 Also an alternate is on call in case one of the scheduled helpers has an emergency that prevents them from coming to school.
 Parent helper duties are shared amongst all our families, and can vary somewhat based on enrollment levels.
 Typically parents will need to help in the classroom about once every six classes, which translates to…